 Nat's Notes:

-- Whole wheat pastry flour is my new best friend.
-It's made from a softer variety of wheat that contains less gluten, making it a great whole-grain flour that won't turn your baked goods into cardboard.
+- Whole wheat pastry flour is made from a softer variety of wheat that contains less gluten, making it a great whole-grain flour that won't turn your baked goods into cardboard.
 Recommended for cookies, quick breads, pancakes, and such.
 Not good for bread, rolls, or pizza dough which need more gluten for their texture.
 If you can't find this flour, you can easily substitute white whole wheat or plain all-purpose flour.
 Using regular whole wheat flour may create a tougher texture.

 - I've added a teaspoon of cinnamon to these before, which is fantastic.